kareniel/lc3web/README.md

 - 16-bit binary arithmetic in Javascript?
 - What state should a register be in if it has not been initialized?
+- Should I use integers for states or just enums?
+- What if I used streams to represent control signals?